Appeals for an Oversubscribed School

 I suggest the first step could be a polite request to whoever deals with admissions at the school.
 For example:

 “In order to help prepare for an appeal, I should be grateful if you would let me know the number of classes planned for the new year X in September, and the expected number of pupils in each class, based on the latest available information.”

 Assuming the appeal is for next year, it’s worth using the phrase “expected number based on the latest available information” in case they are aware that someone is withdrawing.

 They ought to be helpful.
 If not, the next step would be to quote para.
-2.8 of the Appeals Code, and also to point out that this information could be formally requested under the Freedom of Information Act (or the Data Protection Act if you are requesting personal information such as your child’s 11+ test scores).
+2.8 of the Appeals Code, and also to point out that you are formally requesting this information under the Freedom of Information Act.

 If you’re interested in class sizes, it’s a good idea to ask as well for the current number on roll for each year group (from year 7 to year 11).
 You will then be able to see whether they’ve previously exceeded the admission number.

 C27.
 “We have a school report from abroad, but it’s in Spanish.
 Can we still submit it as evidence?”

 I’m doubtful that a report in a foreign language – without an independent translation – is going to carry much weight.
 I would advise you to have it properly translated, and to submit the certified translation along with the original.